 Ok, I admit sometimes I have to be anti-social to be successful.
 When you have to do everything as a solopreneur every spare moment has to be recovered for work time.

 As I’m writing this I am sitting in the entryway of my daughter’s school while she’s in archery class.
 I am away from the other parents who are happily (passively aggressively) conversing about their children’s successes (too snarky?).

 Don’t fret though, I was able to watch a few minutes of her archery practice through the window even though parents aren’t really supposed to watch.
 I’m not shirking my mom duties.

-During this two hours while I appear to be anti-social, I managed to write seven blog posts and schedule twelve social media posts.
+During these two hours, while I appear to be anti-social, I managed to write seven blog posts and schedule twelve social media posts.
 All things I would have had to fit in my schedule somewhere, so why not when I’m not sacrificing time with my family?

-To me it’s worth the judgement of the other parents who might think I’m antisocial, so that I don’t lose my time with my daughter who in the long run is the only opinion of me that matter.
+To me, it’s worth the judgment of the other parents who might think I’m antisocial so that I don’t lose my time with my daughter who in the long run is the only opinion of me that matter.